A list of all our members

 Social gathering events organised throughout the year.
 We support a dDeaf Club held on 1st Wednesday monthly 7.00pm to 9.00pm.

 The Jersey Eisteddfod is a charitable organisation which aims to promote all the arts in the island by exhibition and performance.
 Classes are held which are adjudicated by distinguished qualified people.
 In this way the competitors are helped to improve their skills.
 There are two festivals each year and thousands participate.
-It is run almost exclusively by volunteers and in any one year many hundreds are people are needed to help deliver the
+It is run almost exclusively by volunteers and in any one year many hundreds are people are needed to help deliver the festivals.

 To provide training in supported business units, education programmes, employment placement and support